EMERGENCY WATER MAIN BREAK

 Construction 2025-2029

-DC Water and the National Park Service (NPS) are preparing an Environmental Assessment (EA) to comply with the National Environmental Policy Act (NEPA).
+DC Water and the National Park Service (NPS) have prepared an Environmental Assessment (EA) to comply with the National Environmental Policy Act (NEPA).
 The EA analyzes potential environmental impacts that would result from implementing the Project.
-As the coordinating agencies in the preparation of the EA, DC Water and NPS are working closely with multiple stakeholders including residents, Advisory Neighborhood Commissions, District Department of Transportation, District Department of Public Works, District Fire and Emergency Medical Services, District Department of Energy and Environment, District Office of the Deputy Mayor for Planning and Economic Development, District Department of General Services, National Park Service, and the Washington Metropolitan Area Transit Authority.
+As the coordinating agencies in the preparation of the EA, DC Water and NPS are working closely with multiple communities and stakeholders.
 In addition, DC Water is coordinating with multiple federal and local agencies and other organizations through the National Environmental Protection Act and the National Historic Preservation Act compliance procedures.

 Public Participation